His professed Christian moral values are NOT the values he holds most dear.

-Jesus said that.
+Jesus said that (about “two masters”).
 If he was right, Pence is wrong.
 If Pence is right, Jesus was wrong.
 I’d recommend going with Jesus on this.
 Pence is in fact only serving one master, Pence’s own career and power.
 I’m not interested in being forced into serving that.
 I’d rather serve Jesus.
 Here’s more from that article:

 In Pence, Trump has found an obedient deputy whose willingness to suffer indignity and humiliation at the pleasure of the president appears boundless.

 Even some of Trump’s most devoted loyalists marveled at what Pence was willing to say.
 There was no talking point too preposterous, no fixed reality too plain to deny—if they needed Pence to defend the boss, he was in.
 When, during the vice-presidential debate, in early October, he was confronted with a barrage of damning quotes and questionable positions held by his running mate, Pence responded with unnerving message discipline, dismissing documented facts as “nonsense” and smears.

 He has an odd but very dangerous theological idea that the most Christian thing to do is to serve and obey whatever secular or earthly authority one finds oneself under.
 That concept is repeatedly rejected by both the teachings of the Bible, and by many examples within the Bible.
 But he uses that idea to justify his fawning obedience to falsehood and power-lust.No man can serve two masters, the Bible teaches, but Mike Pence is giving it his all.
 If Jesus was right, Pence is wrong.
 I’d go with Jesus on this.
 Pence is in fact only serving one master - Pence’s own career and power.Click To TweetRussell Moore, a very prominent Southern Baptist, wrote that siding with Trump